The Short Version

 • Debit card or bank transfer directly on the DCM

-• No crypto involvement at all — USD in, USD out
+• No crypto at all - USD in, USD out

-• Withdrawals back to the same bank account
+• Withdrawals go back to the same bank account

-• Fees on deposits typically waived; trading fee 0.01%
+• Deposit fees are usually waived; the trading fee is 0.01%

 Part 5: VPN Reality Check